 Here, I am storing images under the public/uploads

 directory.
-Create a symbolic link to the storage folder using the command:
+So create a symbolic link to the storage folder using the command:

 php artisan storage:link